thenextbilliononline/mesh-noc/README.md

 After many years of using commercially available hardware, Altermundi, in conjunction with many other groups, started developing the ultimate mesh hardware.
 These have been in testing since last year as prototypes and the results are very promising.
 The radios are capable of 150Mbps connections covering a radius of 200 meters.
 In NYC, that could provide internet access to an entire building for $150.
 In Argentina, a single unit is capable of providing connectivity to  an entire village.
 However, the open source software is missing some components that are widely available in commercial and proprietary implementations.
 It is very difficult to start a new mesh from scratch.
 Ad-hoc networks are not very good at documentation and each locale builds components in parallel.
 Additionally,the BGP, organizational, and web infrastructure if very technical and hard to maintain.
 Finally, the open-source software stack lacks any practical way for communities to monitor network quality and distribute resources fairly.
 Thus far, communities have relied on good neighbor policies to keep the networks operating, but as they scale, network trust is harder to build and technical solutions must be found.

-## Solution
+## Solutions

 So, in the spirit of inter-mesh cooperation, we have committed the next twelve months to:

-1. Establishing lines of contact between mesh locals, document, research, and gather data to be placed in a centralized location and shared with each mesh local. (@simplymathematics)
+1. **FODD (Federation of Decentralized Documentation): **Establishing lines of contact between mesh locals, document, research, and gather data to be placed in a centralized location and shared with each mesh local. (@simplymathematics)
-2. Building a stand-alone mesh network operations center that will allow any mesh local (or other decentralized, open-source group) to deploy an open-source productivity and web app suite for everything from emails and calendars, to cloud documents and inter-mesh tunneling. (@mikenabhan)
+2. ** Mesh-Noc: ** Building a stand-alone mesh network operations center that will allow any mesh local (or other decentralized, open-source group) to deploy an open-source productivity and web app suite for everything from emails and calendars, to cloud documents and inter-mesh tunneling. (@mikenabhan)
-3. Developing a theoretical framework and test-suite for mesh network spectrum management using anonymous data gathered from librerouters and simulated on Mini-net Wifi (with mesh extensions) (@simplymathematics).
+3. ** Mesh Lab: ** Developing a theoretical framework and test-suite for mesh network spectrum management using anonymous data gathered from librerouters and simulated on Mini-net Wifi (with mesh extensions) (@simplymathematics).
+4. ** Mesh Map: ** Using Raspberry Pis and/or Libre-routers, we will create a heatmapping and spectrum monitoring platform to aid in data collection and analysis for the other components.
-4. Using this new-found inter-mesh network to deploy, test, and rebuild spectrum management techniques like Times Divison Multiplexing and Autonomous Channel State Management (@nicopace).
+5. ** Astral Mesh: ** Using this new-found inter-mesh network to deploy, test, and rebuild spectrum management techniques like Times Divison Multiplexing and Autonomous Channel State Management (@nicopace).
 This project is called (astral-mesh).

 ## Importance